protocol/research-grants/README.md

 ### RFP-X

 RFP-X provides an application path for research projects not otherwise covered (e.g. multi-PI collaborative projects).
 It is not meant as a way to sidestep the cut-off dates or the fixed amounts of the open grants.
 We expect RFP-X applications to request customary rates up to the open grant amounts.
 Applications seen to be abusing RFP-X will be rejected without review.
-Note that the success rate for RFP-X applications is significantly lower; consider this the path of last-resort.
+Note that the success rate for RFP-X applications is significantly lower; consider this the path of last resort.

 ## Additional considerations